fp-cli/entity-command/README.md

 		The new value.
 If omitted, the value is read from STDIN.

 	[--autoload=<autoload>]
-		Requires WP 4.2.
+		Requires FP 4.2.
 Should this option be automatically loaded.
 		---
 		options:
 		  - 'on'